 Here are just three ideas you can use to incorporate meal planning as a part of your content calendar and/or your business model.

 You’re always looking for new content for your online personal training business, why wouldn’t you use this platform to share recipes, actual food you’re eating, weekly meal-prep, and of course, real client stories.
 Think of blogging as education-based selling.

-If you’re not inspired by this subject, this is a great time to find nutritionist, meal planners, food bloggers, and supplement brands that would want to write content for you – cross marketing is a great benefit of this strategy.
+If you’re not inspired by this subject, this is a great time to find a nutritionist, meal planners, food bloggers, and supplement brands that would want to write content for you – cross-marketing is a great benefit of this strategy.